charlesokeke/LinkStore/README.md

 # What the Application Does ?
 This application allows users to manage webpages/links.
 It provides fuctionalities that allows users to search for webpages based on description and domain name.
-Additionally, users can choose to make the pages they store private or public and has the option to upload and avatar image(.png,jpeg).
+Additionally, users can choose to make the pages they store private or public and has the option to upload and avatar image.
 Furthermore,the application has a built-in authentication and authorization for access control and .

 # Browser Compatibility